 Assessment of incorrect inclusions

 Lakens et al. (2016) argued that “incorrect inclusion” is a common type of error in meta-analysis.
 That is, the inclusion of effect sizes that do not meet the inclusion criteria.
-Vahey et al. (2015) stated that the purpose of their meta-analysis was to “quantify how much IRAP effects from clinically relevant responding co-vary with corresponding clinically relevant criterion variables" (p.60).
-Their inclusion criterion was that “the IRAP and criterion variables must have been deemed to target some aspect of a condition included in a major psychiatric diagnostic scheme such as the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, 2013) … The authors decided whether the responses measured by a given IRAP trial-type should co-vary with a specific criterion variable by consulting the relevant empirical literature.” (p.60).
+Vahey et al. (2015) stated that the purpose of the meta-analysis was to “quantify how much IRAP effects from clinically relevant responding co-vary with corresponding clinically relevant criterion variables" (p.60).
+The original inclusion criterion was that “the IRAP and criterion variables must have been deemed to target some aspect of a condition included in a major psychiatric diagnostic scheme such as the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, 2013) … The authors decided whether the responses measured by a given IRAP trial-type should co-vary with a specific criterion variable by consulting the relevant empirical literature.” (p.60).
 Unfortunately, neither the original article nor its supplementary materials provided data for each extracted effect size regarding which specific clinical condition was targeted by the IRAP and the criterion variable, or the “specific empirical literature” that Vahey et al. (2015) used to justify the inclusion of each criterion.

-Nonetheless, Vahey et al.’s (2015) own inclusion criterion required that effects referred to covariation between an IRAP and an external clinically relevant criterion variable, consistent with the APA Dictionary of Psychology definition of criterion validity (American Psychological Association, 2024).
-Using the descriptions in Vahey et al.’s (2015) supplementary materials, and with reference to the original papers, the individual effect sizes were re-evaluated against Vahey et al.’s inclusion criterion of covariance between an IRAP and a second external variable.
+Nonetheless, the inclusion criterion stated in Vahey et al. (2015) required that effects referred to covariation between an IRAP and an external clinically relevant criterion variable, consistent with the APA Dictionary of Psychology definition of criterion validity (American Psychological Association, 2024).
+Using the descriptions in the original article’s supplementary materials, and with reference to the original papers, the individual effect sizes were re-evaluated against the original inclusion criterion of covariance between an IRAP and a second external variable.
 While the clinical relevance of specific effects might be more subjective, the involvement of a criterion variable other than the IRAP can be assessed objectively.
-Worryingly, 23 of the 56 effect sizes (41%) employed by Vahey et al. (2015) were found to involve no external variable (i.e., they refer only to a reaction time differential between the IRAP block types, i.e. from a one-sample t-test), and were therefore not suitable to be included in a meta-analysis of the IRAP’s criterion validity.
-A large degree of incorrect inclusion error was therefore detected in Vahey et al.’s (2015) effect sizes.
+Worryingly, 23 of the 56 effect sizes (41%) included Vahey et al. (2015) were found to involve no external variable (i.e., they refer only to a reaction time differential between the IRAP block types, i.e. from a one-sample t-test), and were therefore not suitable to be included in a meta-analysis of the IRAP’s criterion validity.
+A large degree of incorrect inclusion error was therefore detected in the effect sizes included in Vahey et al. (2015).

-An exploratory, non-preregistered Welches independent t-test was used to test for differences in means between the individual effect sizes (on the r scale) reported in the Vahey et al.’s (2015) supplementary materials.
+An exploratory, non-preregistered Welch’s independent t-test was used to test for differences in means between the individual effect sizes (on the r scale) reported in the supplementary materials for Vahey et al. (2015).
 Erroneously included effect sizes that did not actually involve a criterion variable were found to be larger (mean r = .59) than those that did (mean r = .41), t(41.14) = 4.70, p = .00003.
 As such, the inappropriate inclusion of these non-criterion effect sizes served to include larger effect sizes.